The Importance of Self Care in a Healthy Happy Life.

 2. The Connection Between Self Care and Happiness.

-Real happiness isn't being perpetually in a state of bliss it's feeling satisfied, connected, and at peace with your life.
+Real happiness is not being perpetually in a state of bliss it is feeling satisfied, connected, and at peace with your life.
 Self care sets the stage for that feeling of well being, allowing you to recharge physically, mentally, and emotionally so you can be fully present in all aspects of your life.

-When we don't take care of ourselves, we usually feel drained, overwhelmed, or resentful.
+When we do not take care of ourselves, we usually feel drained, overwhelmed, or resentful.
 But when we take care of ourselves, we feel powerful and energized.
 Self-care assists in moving us out of survival mode and into intentional living.

 Why Does Self Care Contribute to Long Term Happiness?